Building payment workflows

 Prerequisites: Perform the common drop-in steps.

-Step two: In the configuration object's options, set flow to managePaymentMethods and specify a value for usage that identifies the likely future use of the payment source.
+Step one: On the page where customers manage their payment methods, use the configuration object's options to set flow to managePaymentMethods and specify a value for usage that identifies the likely future use of the payment.

 If customers are replacing an active subscription's recurring billing instrument, make sure you set usage to subscription and showTermsofSaleDisclosure to true.
 This prompts Drop-in payments to display a recurring billing agreement and forces customers to accept it.

-Step three: Use the configuration object to instantiate Drop-in payments.
+Step three: Pass the configuration object to the create Drop-in method.

-Customers enter their credit card information, select the save payment agreement option and click the configurable add payment method button.
+Customers enter their payment information, select the save payment agreement option and click the configurable add payment method button.

 ...